SummaryRead the full fact sheet

 - Heat your home or the living spaces you use to at least 18 °C during waking hours.

 - Keep windows and curtains closed overnight, and seal any draughts to help keep the heat in.

-- To reduce the risk of carbon monoxide poisoning, make sure gas heating and cooking appliances are serviced by a registered gasfitter every two years (or immediately if there is any sign of trouble).
+- To reduce the risk of carbon monoxide poisoning, make sure gas heating and cooking appliances are serviced by a registered gasfitter every 2 years (or immediately if there is any sign of trouble).

 In Australia, more deaths are related to moderate cold than to heat or extreme cold.
 There are also more deaths in the winter months of June to August than in the summer months of December to February.

 During periods of cold weather, make sure you and the people you care for stay warm, well and safe.
 Check on older neighbours, friends and relatives, especially those living alone or with a health condition, to see how you can help.
-Make sure that they have plenty of food, any medication they might need, and can get out and about.
+Make sure they have plenty of food, any medication they might need, and can get out and about.

 To keep your home warm: